igoham/CISSP/1 - risk-and-compliance.md

     - One of the more detailed and technical rights afforded under the GDPR, among other things, entitles individuals either opt out of automated decision-making processes, challenge decisions, and/or have automated decisions reviewed by a human.
 More about this right can be found here.

+**Define the following Definitions**
+- Security Policy - Mandatory - EX.
+Passwords MUST be changed every 90 days
+- Standards - Mandatory - Admins must use Windows server 2020 R2 for the base OS
+- Baselines - Discretionary -EX. the specific settings for windows servers to be configured to match the CIS benchmarks
+- Guidelines(suggestions) - Discretionary - EX.
+To create a strong password use the first letter of every work in a sentense
+- Procedures - - Mandatory -

 **Define the following terms**